 As part of our GP contract all of our patients have been allocated a named accountable GP.
 Your named GP will have overall responsibility for the care and support that your surgery provides to you.
 They will also work with other relevant health and care professionals, who are involved in your care, to ensure that your care meets your individual needs.
 If you would like to know who your named GP is, please ask the reception team next time your visit or talk to the surgery.

-We are pleased to announce we have several new members of staff joining our Nursing Team.
+We are pleased to announce some new members of staff joining our team

-Janice Clark - Nurse Practitioner - Available daily and can be seen for a wide range of acute illnesses such as, colds and flu, sore throats, infections etc. Starting on 11th December, working Monday to Friday
+Sue Mills - Nurse Practitioner - Available Tuesday, Wednesday and Fridays and can be seen for a wide range of acute illnesses such as, colds and flu, sore throats, infections etc. Starting on 29th May

 CONSULT WITH YOUR DOCTOR ONLINE